 · Price range: $$$$

 Dylan is one of the luxurious hotels in Amsterdam.
-This hotel is situated to the west of the city center.
+This hotel is situated in the west of the city center.
 It offers excellent services, friendly staff service, and great food.
 The rooms are even gorgeous and have all the modern amenities.

 · Accomodation: Luxury